StackableRegiments/analyticalmetlx/docs/guide-copypaste.md

 a file path, an HTML fragment, a reference to an image file, and other data or metadata.

-The operating system may restrict some of this content to avoid exposing restricted information (eg system folder structure) in order to enforce security (ie sandboxing).
+The operating system may restrict some of this content to avoid exposing restricted information (e.g. system folder structure) in order to enforce security (i.e. sandboxing).

 The web browser may choose to make only some of the remaining content available to web applications (such as MeTL).